Yacoby/cs-large-practical/doc/README.md

 Objective C it is hard to avoid heap allocations in the simulator main loop as the Objective C container types (NSArray, NSSet etc) cannot store primitive types so have to be wrapped (for example having to create a NSValue to do a pointer lookup).
+I have tried to minimize this but it still occurs at various points.

-Given that the assignment wanted the code to be Objective C, I didn't experiment with writing a version of the simulator in C.
+C would also allow all the data to be stored in a continuous block of memory, which would help reduce the number of cache misses.
+Given that the assignment wanted the code to be Objective C, I didn't experiment with writing a version of the simulator in C although the application has designed so that it would be trivial to do (You would need to write a new version of SimulatorInternalState)

 Other code
 -----------